dimitri-nicolo/calico/getting-started/kubernetes/self-managed-on-prem/docker-enterprise.md

 **Recommended - Networking**

-- If you are using the default BGP networking with full-mesh node-to-node peering with no encapsulation, go to [Configure BGP peering]({{site.baseurl}}/networking/bgp) to get traffic flowing between pods.
-- If you are unsure about networking options, or want to implement encapsulation (overlay networking), see [Determine best networking option]({{site.baseurl}}/networking/determine-best-networking).
+- The default networking uses IP in IP with BPG routing.
+For all networking options, see [Determine best networking option]({{site.baseurl}}/networking/determine-best-networking).

 **Recommended - Security**